tc39/proposal-defer-import-eval/README.md

 _Only when accessing a property of this module, would the execution operations be performed (if needed)._

-This way, `DeferredModuleNamespace` acts like a proxy to the evaluation of the module, effectively with getter functions that trigger synchronous idempotent evaluation before returning the defined bindings.
+This way, the module namespace exotic object acts like a proxy to the evaluation of the module, effectively with [[Get]] behavior that triggers synchronous evaluation before returning the defined bindings.

 The API will use the below syntax, following the phases model established by the [source phase imports](https://github.com/tc39/proposal-source-phase-imports) proposal: